Indicia-Team/indicia-docs/developing/rest-web-services/elasticsearch.rst

     ...
   ];

-If using client authentication (directClient or hmacClient) then there is one more step - you need to attach the appropriate Elasticsearch end-points to the client by adding a configuration key, similar to the way you attached them to the authentication methods.
+If using client authentication (jwtClient, directClient or hmacClient) then there is one more step.
+You need to define a client on the warehouse's Admin -> REST API Clients user interface and also a connection for that client (identified by a proj_id) which defines the permissions available.

+The REST API's config file also has a legacy `clients` section where clients and connecting projects can be defined with Elasticsearch access enabled.
 This is done by adding an `elasticsearch` configuration entry to the `$config['clients']` entry for the client you are enabling access for, which contains an array of the config entries defined in `$config['elasticsearcg']` which you wish this client to be able to access:

 .. code-block:: php